-Are you thinking about starting a website or blog for your business?
+Are you considering the idea of getting a website or blog built for your small business?

-Then this detailed guide to planning your website is for you.
+Then this essential guide to planning your website is for you.

 - Step 3 – Managing Your Web Technology

 - Step 6 – Define Web Site Categories